 As a result of the SBIC Acquisitions, SBIC I LP became our wholly-owned subsidiary effective December 4, 2013.
 SBIC I LP has a SBIC license that allows it to obtain leverage by issuing SBA-guaranteed debentures, subject to issuance of a capital commitment by the SBA and customary procedures.
 These debentures are non-recourse to OFS Capital, and bear interest payable semi-annually, and each debenture has a maturity date that is ten years following issuance.
 The interest rate is fixed at the first pooling date after issuance, which is March and September of each year, at a market-driven spread over U.S. Treasury Notes with ten-year maturities.
 SBA regulations currently limit the amount that an SBIC may borrow to up to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a leverage commitment from the SBA and has been through an examination by the SBA subsequent to licensing.
 For two or more SBICs under common control, the maximum amount of outstanding SBA-provided leverage cannot exceed \$350 million.
-As of March 31, 2016, SBIC I LP had fully drawn the \$149.9 million of leverage commitments from the SBA.
-The SBA debentures do not amortize and are due in full at maturity between September 2022 and September 2025.
+As of December 31, 2015, SBIC I LP had fully drawn the \$149.9 million of leverage commitments from the SBA.